ehamberg/gtdguide/src/lyagtd.markdown

-% GTD in 15 minutes
+% GTD in 15 minutes – A Pragmatic Guide to Getting Things Done
 % Erlend Hamberg
 % Sun Oct  3 21:27:14 CEST 2010